 - Heat the oil or butter in a large pot over medium-high flame.
 Add the lamb and brown on all sides.
 Remove the meat to a plate and set aside.

 - Reduce heat to medium and add the onions and celery.
-Sauté until the onions are translucent, 4-5 minutes.
-Add the spices and sauté for another 1-2 minutes.
+Saute until the onions are translucent, 4-5 minutes.
+Add the spices and saute for another 1 or 2 minutes.

-- Stir in the tomatoes and cook for 3-4 minutes.
+- Stir in the tomatoes and cook for 3 or 4 minutes.
 Finally pour in the stock and return the meat to the pot.
 Bring to a boil, then reduce heat to medium-low and simmer for about 45 minutes.

 - Add the chickpeas, lentils, salt and pepper and simmer for another 20 minutes, or until the lentils cooked through and tender.